gscalzo/gscalzo.github.io/content/blog/neurona-from-ai-prototype-to-real-app.md

 At the same time, we built the first version of the design system so the next iterations had consistent UI primitives instead of one-off screens.

-This was a big lesson: when AI is involved, thin vertical slices beat big-bang implementation.
+With AI, thin vertical slices beat a big-bang implementation.
 Prove the risky part first, then scale.

 Once that foundation was stable, the rest of the product moved fast and stayed stable.